jupi421/colbuilder/docs/colbuilder_data.md

   - `martini300C-ff/` directory for Martini 3.0 force field parameters
   - `martini300C-mapping/` directory for mapping atomistic structures to coarse-grained models
   - `create_goVirt.py` for generating Go-like potentials in coarse-grained models
+  - utilities from `selectors.py` for atom selection and manipulation

 ## Customizing Data Files